fsprojects/Rezoom.SQL/doc/Language/InsertStmt.md

 which datum in a `VALUES(...)` clause corresponds to which column name in the table.

-To make this easier, RZSQL supports a special syntax for inserting a single raw of data, in which the column names are paired with the values being inserted.
+To make this easier, RZSQL supports a special syntax for inserting a single row of data, in which the column names are paired with the values being inserted.

 ```sql